pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 You might ask why it is useful to preprocess the data before training.
 I think there are at least two reasons.

-The first is one is that as there is no dominant or privileged dimension in the data and it can speed up the training.
+The first one is as there is no dominant or privileged dimension in the data, it can speed up the training.
 I think it is not totally obvious to see how the shape of the dataset can modify the shape of the cost function and help the gradient descent algorithm.
 So I made a little simulation.
-I create a very simple dataset where the inputs have only one dimension with a mean of 2 and a standard deviation of 3.
+I created a very simple dataset where the inputs have only one dimension with a mean of 2 and a standard deviation of 3.
 The outputs are given by $$f : x \mapsto 3x + 1$$.
-Then I choose a very simple model, the linear regression, with only two parameters so that we can easily visualize the cost function.
-Finally, I choose the mean squared error as cost function.
+Then I chose a very simple model, the linear regression, with only two parameters so that we can easily visualize the cost function.
+Finally, I chose the mean squared error as cost function.

 ![Effect of preprocessings on the cost function](/media/img/part2/cost_function.gif){: .center-image .modal-image }